Skip to main content

 Amazon Elastic Container Registry (ECR) is the Docker container registry solution from AWS.

-In this article, we will use the TorizonCore Builder Tool to authenticate and pre-provide the modules with a private container image hosted in ECR.
+In this article, we will use the TorizonCore Builder Tool to authenticate and pre-provide the target devices with a private container image hosted in ECR.
 This guide assumes you have followed the steps in the Private Registry Introduction and Prerequisites.

 Disclaimer